-It is note in this context that WAS/RLAN can also use the current SRD regulation in 5725-5875 MHz up to 25 mW and that a new work item for WAS/RLAN operation above 5925 MHz where the fixed Service is the main victim has been started.
-This could lead to a possible geolocation solution for WAS/RLAN to protect the FS (i.e. the primary terrestrial victim is fixed).
-It was noted with regard to the new work above 5925 MHz that WGFM requested WGSE to conduct studies and referred to the latest version of ERC Report 25 (ECA Table) and to EFIS, and it should also be taken into account that public transport automation systems (like subway) are in operation on a national basis in some CEPT countries above 5925 MHz (see also CEPT Report 64, section 2.3.1.5).
-I.e. conduct studies with Urban Rail but it’s systems on national basis (no spectrum harmonisation for it).
+It is note in this context that WAS/RLAN can also use the current SRD regulation in 5725-5875 MHz up to 25 mW and that a new work item for allowing WAS/RLAN operation above 5925 MHz where the fixed Service is the main victim has been started.
+It was noted with regard to the new work above 5925 MHz that WGFM requested WGSE to conduct studies and referred to the latest version of ERC Report 25 (ECA Table) and to EFIS, and it should also be taken into account that public transport automation systems (like subway) are in operation on a national basis in some CEPT countries in the band 5915-Existing standards, specifications and Reports

-CBTC to ITS alert beacons would allow RLAN to detect a mitigation area exactly in the same way as it allows detection of ITS.
-The CBTC beaconing would be constant and continuous, therefore would avoid the "burst" situation described in draft TR 103 319 and the detection phase can be short enough to avoid bad consequences for CBTC when a RLAN device enters in a CBTC protected area (beacons could also be installed apart enough from the track if necessary).

-RLAN will be adapted to ITS receiving when activated.
-In order to increase their probability of detection, switch on of several RLAN devices inside the CBTC area should not be a problem for the detection part.

-Regarding the mitigation method, the situation between RLAN and CBTC is similar to the one between ITS and CBTC, so the only sustainable method appears to be the "detect and avoid" one.
-Parameters anticipated to protect ITS should also be efficient to protect CBTC.

-Existing standards, specifications and Reports

 EN 302 571 and related ETSI standards and technical specifications

 The technical solution for the frequency sharing of ITS / Urban Rail Systems should be described in ETSI standards but not in the ECC Decision.
 A future revision of the EN 302 571 will therefore be needed to also cover Urban Rail Systems.
-It is expected that this will be done within a new work item (in approval procedure in April 2017) in ETSI for a further revision of EN 302 571 to consider the inclusion of alternative technologies and where appropriate to improve existing parts or include new parts in close cooperation with ETSI TC MSG (Mobile Standards Group).

-EN 302 571 is expected to be revised not only for the inclusion of Urban Rail Systems but in general to consider the inclusion of alternative technologies.
-This will also include details of the decentralised congestion control (DCC) to enable the possibility for different technologies to coexist in the same channel.
 The objective is to ensure equal access for all technologies in the view of EN 302 571 to the spectrum and in case of congestion a graceful degradation of service for all depending on the related safety level.
 The DCC mechanism can also be used (or is part of the solution) to provide prioritisation mechanisms between ITS and Urban Rail System applications.
 The feasibility of this has to be investigated.
 Furthermore, it also includes a review of the test related methods, receiver parameter and measurement uncertainties.
 From this it can be seen that the harmonised standard is very important for the description of the technical solution.